prkedia81/football-league-management/README.md

 ## Bugs

-1. ComboBox highlight selected
-2. Middleware error while checking if user true or not in NextAuth (mongo db)
+1. Middleware error while checking if user true or not in NextAuth (mongo db)
-3. Match Fixtures, venues, teams data consistency on every match, venue or team update
+2. Match Fixtures, venues, teams data consistency on every match, venue or team update

 ## Homepage: